Badge photo

 At the end of this loop, we'll have a list of lists that contain any exact matches between the training and the testing sets.
 However, there aren't that many matches.
 To accurately evaluate error, we'll have to combine these predictions with our earlier predictions.
 Otherwise, we'll get a very low accuracy value, because most rows have empty lists for predictions.

-Combining predictions
+Combining Predictions

 We can combine different lists of predictions to boost accuracy.
 Doing so will also help us see how good our exact match strategy is.
 To do this, we'll have to: